adi-dhal/Expression_Recognition/README.md

 ## Abstract

 Facial Expression Recognition into four categories.
-A combination of 68 standard lanmark features and derived feature vector is used.
+A combination of 68 standard landmark features and the derived feature vector is used.
 Artificial Neural Network and SVM were the primary models used for the experiment.

 ### Prerequisites
 #### Dataset:
 * DataSet1: Cohn-Kanade AU-Coded Expression Database, it includes 486 sequences from 97 posers.
 Each sequence begins with a neutral expression and proceeds to a peak expression.
-* DataSet2: Japennese Female Facial Expression, the database contains 213 images of 7 facial expressions posed by 10 Japanese female models.
+* DataSet2: Japanese Female Facial Expression, the database contains 213 images of 7 facial expressions posed by 10 Japanese female models.
 #### Tools:
 OpenCV,
 dLib,